klyed/hivesmartchain/docs/js-api.md

 # JS API

-Burrow has a JavaScript API for communicating with a [Hyperledger Burrow](https://github.com/hyperledger/hsc) server, which implements the GRPC spec.
+HiveSmartChain has a JavaScript API for communicating with a [Hyperledger HiveSmartChain](https://github.com/hyperledger/hsc) server, which implements the GRPC spec.

 ## Prerequisites

-- Burrow version 0.20 or higher
+- HiveSmartChain version 0.20 or higher
 - Node.js version 7 or higher

 You can check the installed version of Node.js with the command: